 Future Law Teachers Fellowship Program

 Thinking of a Career in Legal Education?
 Explore the LSU Law Future Law Teachers Fellowship Program.
-Applications will be accepted through January 1, 2013.
-Rolling interviews may begin on November 15, 2012.
+Applications will be accepted through January 10, 2014.

 The initial appointment of fellows will be for one year, but it is anticipated that fellows will remain for a second year.
 Fellows will have an opportunity to teach legal research, legal writing, and oral advocacy to our first-year students.
 Those who continue into the second year will also be given an opportunity to teach a seminar or course in an area of their substantive interest.
 Fellows will be expected to engage in scholarly research and writing, and will be expected to have an article accepted for publication in a law journal during their second year.

 Our Commitment to LSU Law Future Law Teachers Fellows: